Juniors Go for Bronze in Big Ways

 Here are just a few examples of how Girl Scouts go Bronze, and make big things happen.

 And there’s so much more where that came from.
-Learn more about going Bronze!
+Learn more about being a Bronze Award Girl Scout!